boeschj/CommandLM/README.md

 - Currently only compatible with gpt-4o-mini
 - ShellGPT sends the last 5 commands from history for context - be mindful of sensitive information
-- This tool was primarily designed and tested for macOS `zsh` environments
+- This tool was primarily designed and tested for macOS `zsh` environments.

 ## License